habibimedwassim/Flat-Remix-GTK-Darkish/README.md

 2.Copy & paste the following:

-unzip and copy the downloaded folder (Flat-Remix-GTK-Darkish) to ~/.themes/ or ~/.local/share/themes/ or /usr/share/themes/
+Unzip and copy the downloaded folder (Flat-Remix-GTK-Darkish) to ~/.themes/ or ~/.local/share/themes/ or /usr/share/themes/

 3.Select theme from xfce Appearance and Window Manager